Victoria Police Academy: Chapel

-The Corpus Christi Chapel was built as a Basilica to model for seminarians the orders of Christian worship, and has 14 side altars in the cloister for rehearsal of sacraments.
-The architecture is a blend of the form of a Byzantine Basilica with a Renaissance ceiling and Romanesque arches and exterior flying buttresses.
+The former Corpus Christi Chapel was built as a Basilica to model for seminarians the orders of Christian worship, and has 14 side altars in the cloister for rehearsal of sacraments.
+The architecture is a blend of the form of a Byzantine Basilica with a Renaissance ceiling and Romanesque Revival arches and exterior flying buttresses.

-The Chapel is 48 m long, 14.5 m wide, and 20 m high.
-It can seat 500.
+The chapel is 48 m long, 14.5 m wide, and 20 m high.
+The chapel can seat up 500 people.